julianthome/biofuzz-tk/README.md

 ## What is biofuzz-tk

-BioFuzz Toolkit helps you to parse strings and to perform operations (modification/extension) on the resulting parse trees.
+BioFuzz Toolkit helps you to parse strings and to perform operations (modification/ extension) on the resulting parse trees.
 It is suited to programs that leverage genetic programming (GP) or similar techniques.
-The parsing and token-generation happens based on a context-free grammar description.
+The parsing and token-generation takes place based on a context-free grammar (CFG)description.
 Further, it supports the two well-known GP operations: Mutation and Crossover.

 ## How to use it